-Having graduated from the UTC in summer 2016, Georgia is now studying for a BSc in Maths at Nottingham Trent University.
+Georgia graduated from the UTC in summer 2016 and has completed a BSc in Maths at Nottingham Trent University.

 With a clear ambition of becoming a Formula 1 race engineer, Silverstone UTC graduate Disha Naik is also very much an inspiration for young women pondering which career path to take.

-Twenty Three-year-old Disha is currently studying Mechanical Engineering at the University of Warwick after passing her A-Levels with an A* in Maths, an A in Further Maths and a B in Physics as well as an A in AS Chemistry and another A in her chosen EPQ (Extended Project Qualification – for her, vibrations in engines).
+Disha studied Mechanical Engineering at the University of Warwick graduating with a First Class after passing her A-Levels with an A* in Maths, an A in Further Maths and a B in Physics as well as an A in AS Chemistry and another A in her chosen EPQ (Extended Project Qualification – for her, vibrations in engines).

 “I started watching motorsport from an early age.
 I was always fascinated by what the cars could do and wanted to understand the technology that enabled them to do that,” enthuses Disha.